 New York City becomes an extension of the University’s Manhattan and Brooklyn campuses.
-New York City is expansive, covering 5 boroughs, Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
+The City is expansive, covering 5 boroughs, Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 It is best to know where you are going ahead of time in this large and bustling city.
 Google Maps is a great way to get a quick glance at a specific neighborhood as well as transit, driving, and walking directions.

 New York City’s subway and bus system serves all five boroughs of New York.
 This is the easiest and most economical way of getting around the city.
 The metro runs 24 hours, though trains and buses run less frequently late at night and during the day in non-rush hours.